w00d33/w00d33.github.io/README.md

 - Most recent activities are on the top
 - New entries are only written on shutdown (only exist in memory before)
 - Each "ControlSet" can have its own ShimCache database
+- If the executable is modified (content changes) or renamed, it will be shimmed again
 - [Leveraging the Application Compatibility Cache in Forensic Investigations](https://web.archive.org/web/20190209113245/https://www.fireeye.com/content/dam/fireeye-www/services/freeware/shimcache-whitepaper.pdf)

 **Analysis**